dodyg/bluenile/text-poster/README.md

-# Hello World
+# Text Poster

-This sample connects to your Bluesky account and show your DID and Email.
+This sample allows you to create a text post to your own account.

 Please make sure you fill `appsettings.json` for this sample to work.